Jay Groome

-Jason Joseph Groome (born August 23, 1998) is an American professional baseball pitcher for the San Diego Padres organization.
-He attended Barnegat High School in Barnegat Township, New Jersey, and was considered a top prospect in the 2016 MLB draft, where he was the 12th overall selection.
+Jason Joseph Groome (born August 23, 1998) is an American professional baseball pitcher who is a free agent.
+He attended Barnegat High School in Barnegat Township, New Jersey, and was considered a top prospect in the 2016 MLB draft, where he was the 12th overall selection by the Boston Red Sox, who traded him to the San Diego Padres in 2022.

 High school career

 Groome began high school at Barnegat High School in Barnegat Township, New Jersey.
-He made the school's varsity baseball team as a freshman, and as a sophomore, had a 6–2 win–loss record and 0.57 earned run average (ERA) in 61 1/3 innings pitched for the school's baseball team.
+He made the school's varsity baseball team as a freshman.
+As a sophomore, had a 6–2 win–loss record and 0.57 earned run average (ERA) in 61 1/3 innings pitched for the school's baseball team.
 He transferred to the IMG Academy in Bradenton, Florida, before his junior year, and committed to attend Vanderbilt University on a college baseball scholarship.
 Groome pitched to a 5–0 record and a 1.22 ERA with 81 strikeouts and nine walks in 43 innings as a junior.

 Due to feeling homesick, Groome opted to return to Barnegat for his senior year.
 However, the New Jersey State Interscholastic Athletic Association ruled that Groome was ineligible to pitch for Barnegat in April 2016 because the transfer did not involve a change of address.
 He regained his eligibility after 30 days, or half of Barnegat's games.